 Interactive Connectivity Establishment (ICE) is a framework to allow your web browser to connect with peers.
 There are many reasons why a straight up connection from Peer A to Peer B simply won’t work.
 It needs to bypass firewalls that would prevent opening connections, give you a unique address if like most situations your device doesn’t have a public IP address, and relay data through a server if your router doesn’t allow you to directly connect with peers.
-ICE uses some of the following techniques described below to achieve this:
+ICE uses STUN and/or TURN servers to accomplish this, as described below.

 Session Traversal Utilities for NAT (STUN) (acronym within an acronym) is a protocol to discover your public address and determine any restrictions in your router that would prevent a direct connection with a peer.

 The client will send a request to a STUN server on the Internet who will reply with the client’s public address and whether or not the client is accessible behind the router’s NAT.